-Should Investors Worry About l - GuruFocus.com
+Should Investors Worry About L - GuruFocus.com

-Over the past year, Patrick Flanagan has sold 2036195 shares in total.
+Over the past year, Marshall Robert J. Jr. has sold 55269 shares in total.

-This means that Patrick Flanagan has been selling their company’s stock over a longer term.
+This means that Marshall Robert J. Jr. has been selling their company’s stock over a longer term.
 This could actually be a positive sign for the stock, contrary to expectations.
 When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
 The executives will then sell some of the new shares for cash.
 Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
 Investors should be cautious when evaluating insider selling.

 Insider trends